-This step selects the greater of the allocation to each hospital between Group 1 and Group 2.

-- 6. Recalculating the Relative Weights of Each Hospital in Group 1 and Group 2.
-Since Step 5 eliminated hospitals from both Group 1 and Group 2, it is necessary to redetermine the weight for each remaining hospital.
-This is accomplished by dividing the value of each hospital remaining in Group 1 and Group 2 after Step 5 by the total of the remaining hospitals. - 7.
-Second Allocation of Dollars Within Group 1 and Group 2.
-The second allocation to each hospital remaining in Group 1 and Group 2 is determined by multiplying each hospital's recalculated relative weight pursuant to Step 6 by the amount of funds available for that Group. - 8.
-Identifying Minimum Payment.
+- Maximize Allocation of Dollars Between Group 1A and Group 2A.
+This step selects the greater of the allocation to each hospital between Group 1A and Group 2A. - 6.
+Recalculating the Relative Weights of Each Hospital in Group 1A and Group 2A.
+Since Step 5 eliminated hospitals from both Group 1A and Group 2A, it is necessary to redetermine the weight for each remaining hospital.
+This is accomplished by dividing the value of each hospital remaining in Group 1A and Group 2A after Step 5 by the total of the remaining hospitals. - 7.
+Second Allocation of Dollars Within Group 1A and Group 2A.
+The second allocation to each hospital remaining in Group 1A and Group 2A is determined by multiplying each hospital's recalculated relative weight pursuant to Step 6 by the amount of funds available for that Group. - Identifying Minimum Payment.
 It is policy that the minimum payment made to any hospital qualifying for DSH is \$5,000.
 This step identifies any amount thus far determined for any hospital that is less than \$5,000. - Ensuring Minimum Payment.
 This step replaces any amount thus far determined for any hospital that is less than \$5,000 with a \$5,000 amount. - 10.
 Determining Penultimate Payment Amount.

 With the replacement of values with the \$5,000 minimum amounts, it is necessary to recalculate and redistribute the values within any Group where the minimum payment amount was imposed in order to ensure that the total funding for a Group is not exceeded.
-Step 10 accomplishes this.

-After determining the penultimate initial DSH payment amount for each hospital that qualifies for Group 1, 1A, 2, or 2A a check of the determined amount is made against the hospital's initial OBRA limit.
-The description of that limit follows in a subsequent section.
-If the initial DSH payment amount exceeds the initial OBRA limit, the initial DSH amount is set to the OBRA limit and the excess amount is distributed to the remaining hospitals in the Group, with a recheck of the initial DSH amounts against the OBRA limit.
-This process is repeated until all amounts are distributed or all hospitals in the Group are at their OBRA limit.
+After determining the penultimate initial DSH payment amount for each nongovernmental hospital that qualifies for Group 1A or 2A a check of the determined amount is made against the hospital's initial OBRA limit.
+The description of that limit follows in the next section.
+If the initial DSH payment amount exceeds the initial OBRA limit, the initial DSH amount is set to the OBRA limit and the excess amount is distributed to the remaining hospitals in the group, with a recheck of the initial DSH amounts against the OBRA limit.
+This process is repeated until all amounts are distributed or all hospitals in the group are at their OBRA limit.